dhupars/Image-Captcha/README.md

 ## Training the neural network

 ```
-./train.py --width 128 --height 64 --length 4 --symbols symbols.txt --batch-size 4 --epochs 2 --output-model test.h5 --train-dataset training_data --validate-dataset validation_data
+./train.py --width 128 --height 64 --length 5 --symbols symbols.txt --batch-size 10 --epochs 4 --output-model test.h5 --train-dataset training_data --validate-dataset validation_data
 ```

-Train the neural network for 2 epochs on the data specified.
+Train the neural network for 4 epochs on the data specified.
 One epoch is one pass through the full dataset.

-The suggested training dataset size for the initial training for captcha length of 4 symbols is 20000 images, with a validation dataset size of 4000 images.

 ## Running the classifier